1. There’s No Birth Certificate

 So many things about cocktails are lost to the ages.
-They’re written down on napkins that become soggy or scribbled on matchbooks that wind up buried deep in the pocket of a forgotten coat—or worse, spoken aloud and left to the whims of storytelling over the ages.
+They’re written down on napkins that become soggy or scribbled on matchbooks that wind up buried deep in the pocket of a forgotten coat—or worse, spoken aloud and left to the whims of storytelling.

 But there are some things we do know about the Margarita, that classic combination of tequila, lime juice and orange liqueur.
 There’s no rule that says you can’t play around with the ingredients, but it’s hard to beat the classic recipe.